skoshy/boilerplate-nextjs/README.md

 - `prettier` - Make code look nice automatically
 - `shelljs` - Cross-platform Unix commands that can be used in scripts
 - `typescript` - Types are 👍

+<a name="definitions"></a>

+## Definitions

+- `lib` vs `helpers`

+  - `lib` refers to anything that isn't specifically tied to a project.
+Basically, the function/constant/whatever could be pulled out and made its own separate npm package if need be.
+  - `helpers` refers to things that are specifically tied to the project in some way.
+  - For example, if you have a `generateRandomHexColor` function, it's pretty generic and not tied specifically to the project, so it'd go in _lib_.

+    If you have a `convertDateToApiFormat` function, it's tied to the project specifically, so it'd go in _helpers_.